Get

 Image Credit: PHOTOCREO Michal Bednarek, Shutterstock

 The sex of the British Shorthair doesn’t play as much into the lifespan if you have your cat spayed or neutered.
-A few diseases, such as mastitis and eclampsia, can come from your cat getting pregnant, and male cats tend to wander if they aren’t fixed.
+A few conditions, such as dystocia (birth complications), can come from your cat getting pregnant, and male cats tend to wander if they aren’t fixed.
 Having your cat fixed early can prevent diseases and accidents from prematurely ending your cat’s life.

 grey and white British Shorthair cat